mincerafter42/mincerafter42.github.io/tutorial/webring.md

 <h2>Criteria to join</h2>
 <ul>
 <li>Insert the criteria to join the webring here.
-<li>I suggest a policy on clearly marking any NSFW content.
+<li>I suggest a policy on clearly marking any NSFW content (there are kids on the World Wide Web, after all.
+And adults at work.).
 <li>and having no hate speech or bigotry.
 <li>and not being advertisement-focused.
 </ul>